SamuelLBau/Deep_Gaming/README.rst

 The virtual environment can then be loaded using <source activate Deep_Gaming> or <source activate Deep_Gaming_GPU>

+After set up, all runnable code

 To run examples:

 python load_sample_networks.py:
     #This will load networks into the work area (saved_networks)
     #If this will cause existing networks to be overwritten, confirmation will be required
+    #This must be used before using run_test the first time, unless run_training_example has been
+    #run for the specified environment

 python run_test_example.py [--env <env_name>]:
     #By default, this will run the MsPacman example, as a decent sample network has been provided